Car Accident Lawyers

 - Head trauma, concussions, and traumatic brain injury (TBI)

 - Jaw fractures

 - Internal bleeding and organ damage

-If you or a loved one has survived a roll-over accident, pain and mental distress is likely.
+If you or a loved one has survived a roll-over accident, pain and mental distress are likely.
 Because these are highly traumatic events, some people have difficulty ever getting behind the wheel again – let alone in a car.
-The physical injuries and trauma to the body could result in long-term need for care and therapy.
+The physical injuries and trauma to the body could result in the long-term need for care and therapy.

 Getting Compensation for Your Accident Injuries